404notfoundT0T/CT_Classification/README.md

 # BayUR34-- a Chest X-ray Image Classification Model

-This project is designed for `​​ECE 4513 (Image Processing and Computer Vision)`​​ and implements a ​​binary classification system​​ to distinguish between ​​normal and abnormal chest X-ray images​​ using ​​PyTorch​​ and ​​transfer learning​​ with ​​ResNet34​​.
+This repository contains a hybrid deep learning model for medical image classification, combining a UNet-based feature extractor with a ResNet34 classifier.
+The system is designed for binary classification of chest X-ray/CT images (Normal vs. Abnormal) with enhanced feature extraction capabilities.

 ## 📂 Dataset